souldanger/jekyll-pwa-workbox/README.md

 ### Write your own Service Worker

 Create a `service-worker.js` in the root path of your Jekyll project.
-You can change this source file's path with `sw_src_filepath` option.
+You can change the source file's path with `sw_src_filepath` option.

 Now you can write your own Service Worker with [Workbox APIs](https://developers.google.com/web/tools/workbox/reference-docs/latest/).

-Here's an exmaple of `service-worker.js`:
+Here's an exmaple of [service-worker.js](./service-worker.js) or create one yourself:
 ```javascript
 // service-worker.js